Wednesday of Week 10 of Ordinary Time – Gospel

 Commentary on Matthew 5:17-19

-We have said that Matthew’s gospel is primarily directed at a readership with a Jewish background.
+We have said that Matthew’s Gospel is primarily directed at a readership with a Jewish background.
 It is clear that their Jewish background and traditions were things which were not easy for Christian converts to give up.
 Both Paul and Matthew go out of their way to assure Jewish converts that Christianity is not a rejection of Judaism, but its natural development.
 It is everything that Judaism is and more.

 So, in today’s passage which continues the Sermon on the Mount, Jesus solemnly assures his readers,

-Do not imagine that I have come to abolish the Law or the Prophets.
-I have come not to abolish but to complete them.
+Do not think that I have come to abolish the Law or the Prophets; I have come not to abolish but to fulfill.

-Jesus has not come not to terminate the Law but to bring it to a higher level.
+Jesus has come not to terminate the Law but to bring it to a higher level.
 In a very rough simile, it is like the upgrading of a computer by upgrading its operating system.
 It is still the same computer doing the same things, only better.
 The vision of Jesus helps us to see the Law in a new light.

 So Jesus says that the Law is still to be observed.
 Of course, we will see very clearly in the following days exactly what Jesus means.
 He is not saying that every single injunction of the Law (some of which seem very strange to us) has to be literally observed, but rather that the spirit behind those injunctions is still in force.
 His words are meant to console, but they are also a challenge, as we shall see.
 The New Law does not mean simply the addition of new elements.
 There is what we would call now a ‘paradigm shift’ to a Way which goes beyond laws to the Law of Love.